Compliance

 Anti-Corruption Measures

-Zeon Corporation supports the principles of the United Nations Global Compact and is working against corruption in all its forms, including extortion and bribery, striving to prevent conflict-of-interest transactions, anti-competitive behavior, insider trading, money laundering, and other similar violations.
+Zeon Corporation supports the principles of the United Nations Global Compact and is working against corruption in all its forms, including extortion and bribery, striving to prevent conflict-of-interest transactions, anti-competitive behavior, insider trading, and other similar violations.

 Only when there is no improper intent and the act is deemed appropriate in light of internal rules, applicable laws and regulations, and social norms, entertainment and similar activities may be conducted in accordance with the Guidelines on Providing Advantages to Foreign Public Officials, and any expenses incurred are accurately reflected in the accounting records.

 In addition, when engaging agents, consultants, and other similar parties, we ensure that payments are not used, with improper intent, to provide advantages including entertainment, gifts, and benefits to foreign public officials and others.
 Especially for those in countries and regions with high corruption risk where the Transparency International Corruption Perceptions Index score is below our internal threshold, we scrutinize, in advance, their identity, business activities, relationships with foreign public officials and others, and other relevant aspects in accordance with the Guidelines on the Engagement of Agents, Consultants, and Other Similar Parties and examine whether to engage with them as well as the appropriateness of the services and remuneration.
+We are also promoting the expansion of these initiatives to group companies in Japan and overseas.

 Board Oversight